 I want to say this and it is extremely important, so hear me out: If you think you are showing signs of postnatal depression, get help NOW.
 Don’t wait to see if it gets better.
 Don’t wait to see if it’s the blues and not depression.
 Get help immediately.
 During the lockdown and because of social distancing especially with a newborn baby, chances are you do not have all the help you might have gotten pre-pandemic.

 If you need help with the baby, if you need some work to be done, if you need some kind of pain management, if you just need to vent, Ask.
 For.
 Help.
-Ask your husband, your mother, your mother-in-law, your sister, your brother, your best friend, your neighbour, ask whomever you can trust and also know that he or she is observing strict social distancing.
+Ask your husband, your mother, your mother-in-law, your sister, your brother, your best friend, your neighbor, ask whomever you can trust, and also know that he or she is observing strict social distancing.
 But don’t hesitate to ask.
 You need to take care of yourself and your own mental wellbeing before you can take care of a newborn.

-Remember, it’s okay if the milk hasn’t come in, it will.
+Remember, it’s okay if you’re breastfeeding and the milk hasn’t come in, it will.
 It’s okay if the baby is crying, they do.
 It’s okay if the baby is spitting up.
 It’s okay if he or she seems hot, babies are generally warmer (fever for infants is only treated if the forehead temperature, taken using a temporal artery thermometer, is above 100.4F).
 It is okay if he gets a rash.
 It’s okay if he refuses to have milk for a couple of hours.
 It’s okay if he wants to sleep for longer than you are used to him sleeping.
 It’s okay if you let him cry for two minutes to use the bathroom.
 The baby will be okay if you will be okay.
 You need to be okay.
 Babies are resilient little warriors.
 We need to learn from them.

 Also remember, that it is okay if people get offended if you don’t want them to touch or kiss your baby.
 Your baby, your rules.
 If someone gets offended, that is perfectly okay.
 Your baby’s health and life are more important than somebody’s feelings.
 Please make sure that all your baby’s well-wishers and loved ones have a mask on at all times!